 The sperm is carefully washed and prepared and IUI performed at the optimum time to achieve a pregnancy.

 You’ll be able to take a pregnancy test two weeks after IUI.
-If this is positive, you’ll have a pregnancy scan with us at at one of our clinics in the East of England, including Cambridge, Colchester or Norwich, about 35 days after the initial procedure.
+If this is positive, you’ll have a pregnancy scan with us at at one of our clinics in the East of England, including Cambridge, Colchester, Norwich or Wickford, about 35 days after the initial procedure.

 For more information about IUI, get in touch today.